Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

     "revision": "<Revision Number>",
     "metadata": {
         "creationData": "<Creation Date>",
-        "lastModifyDate": "<Last Modify Date>"
+        "lastModifyDate": "<Last Modify Date>",
+        "comment": "<Node Comment>"
     },

-    "type": "<Node Content Type>",  // Path to type "construct": { // Used especially for declarative usages, provides explicitly typed and named construction parameters
+    "type": "<Node Content Type>",  // Path to type

-    },
-    "content": "<Node Content>",    // Text-based contents and context-free definitions, notice this is NOT payloads
+    // Provides misc. key:value specifications for all kinds of purposes; Notice this is NOT payloads
-    // "payload": "<Node Payload Reference>", // Notice payload reference should NOT be in node section otherwise it changes all the time when new payloads are created
-    "attributes": {
+    // - For function calls, provides arguments mapping
+    // - For class instance construction, provides construction parameters
+    // - For declarative usages, provides explicitly typed and named construction parameters, or contents
+    // - For potential payload reference, defines output binding points
+    // - For whatever other arbitrary user-created custom purpose, this can hold context-free definitions
+    // - For annotations, those host text-based contents and other specifications
+    // May optionally be type-hinted, we will simplify things by just putting it as part of name decoration "attributes": {
         // Front-end use; Works just like as in CSS for HTML "style": "",
         "class": "",
     },
     "tags": "", // Provides symbols and affects additional GUI behaviors (as binary toggles); Derived from function/class attributes or from presets or from user specification; Symbol set: pure, procedural, blocking, server, plotting, locked, log, document, content-only (no inputs and output pins are allowed, useful for annotations)
     "inputs": { // User authored input definitions and connections